 Where the complainant is satisfied with the Company response to the grievance and its implementation, the Company will seek verbal and written confirmation and the case will be closed.

-All unresolved grievances will be escalated to investigated by the Company ESG Management Committee, and the ESG Board committee will be advised
+All unresolved grievances will be escalated to investigated by the Company Management Committee, and the ESG Board committee will be advised.

-Where grievances cannot be resolved internally, either by the Community Relations team or by escalation to the ESG Management Committee, the Company will consider an external independent arbitrator (such as a mediator or court of law).
+Where grievances cannot be resolved internally, either by the Social team or by escalation to the Management Committee, the Company will consider an external independent arbitrator (such as a mediator or court of law).

 Where possible grievances will be managed to the following timescales: